calculang/calculang/README.md

 Initial implementation scales better conceptually vs. practically, but is nonetheless useful for an array of simple applications and carefully bounded problems beyond that.

 This is another way of saying: some technical creativity helps to get the most out of the existing implementation.
-Careful interation with Javascript leaves enormous scope open here!
+Careful interaction with Javascript leaves enormous scope open here!

 ## roadmap